TimeTraveller-San/GANja/README.md

-# GANja - Test bench for my GAN Experiments
+# GANja - Test bench for my GAN related Experiments
 This repo is a testbench for my immature GAN related experiments.
 I plan to implement and carefully understand various GAN related research papers.

 ### Generated images after 1500 epochs: